ashwinreddy/blog/_notes/Public/Christianity.md

 ---
-title: "Christianity"
+title: "christianity"
 feed: hide
 tags: school
 ---

-Christianity is a religion based on the teachings of [[Jesus]] that combines the Hebrew tradition with [[Platonism]].
+christianity is a religion based on the teachings of [[jesus]] that combines the Hebrew tradition with [[platonism]].
 This is why people sometimes say that Christianity is the coming together of Jerusalem and Athens.